 Note: Refer customers with LIHEAP questions to the LIHEAP Customer Helpline at 1-866-857-7095.

 LIHEAP Electronic Funds Transfer (EFT) Application Form: To enroll, stop or change direct deposit.

 LIHEAP Program Refund Form: Used to return funds to the Commonwealth of PA.

 The Prospective Vendor Letter provides information about the current LIHEAP season.
-Any business that provides home heating fuel or supplies energy to residential households may request to become a vendor by completing/submitting a LIHEAP Vendor Agreement by mail, email or fax as indicated on Page 4 of the LIHEAP Vendor Agreement.
-When a LIHEAP Agreement is received, it is reviewed.
-A new LIHEAP vendor will receive a LIHEAP Vendor Welcome Letter that will include a 13 digit LIHEAP vendor number.
+Any business that provides home heating fuel or supplies energy to residential households may request to become a vendor by completing/submitting a LIHEAP Vendor Agreement (new vendors complete and submit a submission form HSEA 34 NS or submit online), along with proof of their company's Federal Employer Identification Number (FEIN), as indicated.
+When a LIHEAP Vendor Agreement submission page is received, it is reviewed.
+When approved, a new LIHEAP vendor will receive a LIHEAP Vendor Welcome Letter that will include a 13 digit LIHEAP vendor number.

 EFT expedites the receipt of your LIHEAP payments by eliminating mail time and also preventing loss.
-LIHEAP vendors may choose to have LIHEAP payments deposited directly into a financial institution of their choice by completing the EFT application that is available for download.
+LIHEAP vendors may choose to have LIHEAP payments deposited directly into a financial institution of their choice by completing an EFT application.

 The EFT form is user-friendly and may be completed online then printed and returned with a copy of a voided check by fax to 717-231-5516, by email at RA-LIHEAPVendors@pa.gov or by mail to:

 Harrisburg, PA 17105